Code-Institute-Submissions/janeyrinn-jp_trading_AprResub/README.md

  ### Frameworks & Libraries

   1. [Balsamiq](https://balsamiq.com/) Used to create wireframes/mock-up during the planning & design process.
-  2. [Git Hub](https://github.com/about) Used to store, version control and share the projects code.
+  2. [Git Hub](https://github.com/about) Used to store, version control, and to share the project's code.
   2. [Git/GitPod](https://www.gitpod.io/#:~:text=Gitpod%20is%20a%20multi%2Dservice,their%20own%20dedicated%20K8s%20deployment.)
 Code, build, debug and run K8s applications entirely in the cloud.
-  3. [Bootstrap](https://getbootstrap.com/) Used for responsivness and styling of the site.
+  3. [Bootstrap](https://getbootstrap.com/) Used for responsiveness and styling of the site.
   4. [JQuery](https://jquery.com/)Javascript library
   5. [Google Fonts](https://fonts.google.com/) Used to import fonts.
   6. [Font Awesome](https://fontawesome.com/v4.7.0/) Used for icons.